sarajaved797/Say-What-/README.md

 ## 🚧 Disclaimer

-This is an exploratory concept.
-I'm early in my data journey, and this project is part of learning to connect business logic, storytelling, and tech in meaningful ways.
+This is an exploratory concept built as part of my data journey.
+It's a sandbox for learning how to connect business logic, storytelling, and technology in meaningful ways.